 - You can post via Royal Mail (St Catherine’s Surgery, 1st & 2nd Floor, Wing 4, St Catherine’s Health Centre, Church Road, Birkenhead, CH42 0LQ).
 We would advise that you post you request when you have no less than 10 days of medication left.

-- With effect from 1st September 2020 we will open the prescription boxes on the 1st and 2nd floor reception desks.
-Please complete all your details on the request before attending the building so that your time in the Health Centre is a short as possible and due to infection control we are unable to provide pens - PLEASE DO NOT ATTEND THE SURGERY IF YOU OR YOUR HOUSEHOLD ARE EXPERIENCING ANY COVID 19 SYMPTOMS
+- You can pop your request into the RED prescription boxes on the 1st and 2nd floor reception desks.
+Please complete all your details on the request before attending the building so that your time in the Health Centre is a short as possible.

-Your prescription will be sent to your nominated pharmacy – please advise us of your chemist choice if you don't have one.
-We endeavour to complete your prescription request within our 2 working days, although due to the current strain on services, there may be a delay.
+Your prescription will be sent to your nominated pharmacy – please advise us of your chosen Pharmacy if you haven't already.
+We endeavour to complete your prescription request within 2 working days after 4pm, although due to the current strain on services, there may be a delay.
 We cannot accept prescription requests earlier than 7 days in advance or requests for increase of usual quantities due to NHS guidelines.

 - For the first 7 consecutive days of any absence you will need to complete a Statutory Sick Pay (SSP) - Self certificate to pass to your employer.
 More information can be found on GOV.UK and a printable version of the self certificate is available if you click here

 - For Non Coronavirus sick note please request these using the eConsult admin option on this website- this service is available 07.00-09.00 any weekday excluding bank holidays.

 - We do not provide sick notes for self-isolation or COVID 19 symptoms.
 Please see Gov.uk/coronavirus for more information.